c0c0n3/odoo.box/nix/pkgs/db-init/docs.md

 - Give PgAdmin R/W access to tables, views and sequences in the Odoo DB but nothing else.
 (Notice this includes both the current tables/views/sequences and those Odoo may create in the future.)
+- Set up a function in the PgAdmin DB to fetch the current Unix socket connection params.
+(See the *PgAdmin local connection* section below for the details.)

 Notice this script is idempotent.
 Running it multiple times has the same effect of running it once.